Thigh problems can cause a range of symptoms including:

 - a direct blow to the thigh

-Pain on the outside of your thigh may also come on for no apparent reason.
+Pain in your thigh may also come on for no apparent reason.

 You may feel some pain in the muscles around your hip, knee or calf.
 This should improve as your thigh problem gets better.

-Occasionally, problems felt in your thigh can be caused by a back problem even though you don't feel pain in your back.
-People with this sort of problem often describe the pain as:
+Occasionally, problems felt in your thigh can be due to a back problem - even though you don't feel pain in your back.
+People with this sort of problem often describe the pain as pins and needles, sharp, hot or burning pain.

 Being physically active can: